GRAPHENE X FAQ FOR READY-MIX PRODUCERS

 How Much Strength Increase Is Possible?

 In lab validation testing, compressive strength increases up to 146 percent have been observed in certain conditions.
+Typical field results vary depending on mix design and cement reduction strategy.

 Does It Reduce Cracking?